 EA has adopted a stretch of the QE2 highway to clean, which we do over the course of a few weekends (2-2.5 hour stretches) a few times a year.
 This event was first held in 2009, and has continued since then.
 If you’re interested in some civic minded volunteering on a weekend, this is a good fit.

 Blood Drive– individual or group basis, approximately every 8 weeks

 Donating blood – scientifically proven to save lives!

 To make an appointment or ask if you’re eligible to donate, please call Canadian Blood Services: 1-888-2-DONATE (1-888-236-6283)

 Edmonton donation location:

 8249-114th Street (South of the U of A Hospital)

 We wanted an excuse for a family friendly potluck, so here it is!
 The solstice parties vary in exact date and the location from year to year, but they are always family friendly and have enough food for a small army.

 Why would atheists march in a gay pride parade?

-The SEA believes that atheists face many similar stigmas to those that the GLBT communities have worked hard to change.
+The EA believes that atheists face many similar stigmas to those that the GLBT communities have worked hard to change.
 Allowing people the chance to interact with real, live atheists is one small step to making things better.
 As well, it’s the type of venue that already has many atheists, agnostics, and freethinkers who may not have known we existed.